emsesp/EMS-ESP32/README.md

 Every telegram sent is echo'd back to Rx, along the same Bus used for all Rx/Tx transmissions.

-## Ems Plus
+## EMS Plus

-In this chapter we will report our findings on the ems plus.
+In this chapter we will report our findings on the EMS plus protocol which differs slighly from EMS 1.0.

 ### Message layout